-Sir Russell was very active in Institution affairs, a Councillor, Chairman of the Perth Division (now Western Australia Division) and winner of several Engineers Australia awards.
+Sir Russell was very active in Institution affairs, a Councillor, Chairman of the Perth Division (now Western Australia Office) and winner of several Engineers Australia awards.
 He was made an Honorary Fellow in 1966.

-In 2016 Engineers Australia will again be awarding Certificates of Excellence to those students who are high achievers in Science, Mathematics and Engineering Studies subjects.
+In 2018 Engineers Australia will again be awarding Certificates of Excellence to those students who are high achievers in Science, Mathematics and Engineering Studies subjects.
 The details and instructions for each certificate are indicated below.

 Certificates of Excellence for Science and Mathematics

 A certificate will be awarded upon the school's recommendation based on pre-study and results.
 Your recommendation should be based on all pre-studies undertaken in both years 11 and 12, up to, and including, mock exams.